ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 By the end of this lesson, participants will be able to:

-1. Understand the concept and significance of the ML workflow.
+- **Define** the concept and significance of the ML workflow, identifying its key components and their interrelationships.
-2. Articulate ML problems and align them with specific objectives.
+- **Formulate** machine learning problems by aligning them with specific business objectives and goals.
-3. Understand how participants can apply data collection, preprocessing, and exploratory analysis techniques.
+- **Apply** data collection, preprocessing, and exploratory analysis techniques to prepare datasets for modeling.
-4. Understand how participants can evaluate models using train-test splits and cross-validation.
+- **Evaluate** models effectively using train-test splits and cross-validation, assessing their performance and reliability.

 # Introduction to Machine Learning Workflow